THROAT SINGING STYLES ⇧ CLICK TO LISTEN

 A Unique Concept of Sound.
 The Tuvan way of making music is based on appreciation of complex sounds with multiple layers or textures.
 To the Tuvan ear, a perfectly pure tone is not as interesting as a sound which contains hums, buzzes, or extra pitches that coexist with the main note being sung.
 Tuvan instruments are designed and played to produce such multi-textured sounds as well.

-video: The xöömei, sygyt, and kargyraa styles explained and demonstrated by members of Alash
+VIDEO: The xöömei, sygyt, and kargyraa styles explained and demonstrated by members of Alash.

 What Are Overtones?
 When a string or a column of air vibrates to produce sound, the pitch that we hear is determined by the length of the string or air column and how fast it vibrates (its frequency).
 But the pattern of vibration is not simple.
-The entire length of the string or air column, vibrating as a single segment, produces what we call the fundamental frequency.
-This frequency is clearly audible and gives the tone its pitch.
+The entire length of the string or air column, vibrating as a single segment, produces what we call the fundamental frequency, the frequency that is clearly audible and gives the tone its pitch.
 But at the same time, smaller segments (halves, thirds, fourths, etc.) of the string or air column are vibrating faster than the fundamental frequency.
 The smaller the segment, the faster it vibrates.
 For example, each half of a string will vibrate twice as fast as the entire string, and each third of the string will vibrate three times as fast as the entire string.
 We rarely hear these higher frequencies as distinct pitches because they have less power than the fundamental frequency.
 But in combination, these smaller vibrations determine the timbre or quality of the sound.
 The pitches associated with these higher frequencies are called overtones, harmonics, or partials.
 This diagram shows how the frequencies of successively smaller segments of a string relate to the pitches of the overtone series:

 First sixteen pitches of the overtone series (harmonic series) for C